HY-6 (Hongzhaji You-6) Aerial Refueling Tanker

 The first flight took place in 1990, with the first successful aerial refuelling operation coming in 1993.
 During the National Day military parade held in Beijing on 1st October 1999, a pair of HY-6 tankers escorted by four J-8Ds flew over Tiananmen Square, suggesting that the aircraft was in operational service.
 The IISS Military Balance 2006 reported ten HY-6 refueling planes in service with the PLAAF.
 As of 2010 the PLAAF had a regiment of about 10 new-build HY-6 tankers based at Leiyang in the Guangzhou MR, supporting J-8D and J-10 fighters.

 As aerial tanker HY-6 is technically outdated and just a intermediate solution.
 The air-refuellable Su-30MKK could empty an HY-6 tanker dry in one go, except that the HY-6 is not compatible with the IFR probe of the Su-30MKK fighter.
-This China in 2005 reportedly ordered either 8 or 28 IL-78 air refueling tankers from Russia.
+Thus China in 2005 reportedly ordered 8 [some reports claim 28] IL-78 air refueling tankers from Russia.
 Expansion of the tanker force and delivery of Il-78 tankers from Russia would extend the range of the PLAAF's refuelable combat aircraft.
 However the mix of different tankers and limitations on which aircraft each tanker can support will impose limits on operational flexibility.

 |Join the GlobalSecurity.org mailing list|